jalil-k777/jalil-k777/README.md

 ### FPGA & Embedded Systems Engineer

-> Building hardware that processes the physical world.
+> Building hardware that processes the physical world,
 > from signal acquisition to intelligent inference.

 ---